alvarag/ML-DataTransformationIS/README.md

 The code was implemented by Álvar Arnaiz-González.
 The review process of the paper is in progress.

 ## Contributions
-Some of the algorithms has been adapted to MEKA by means a wrapper, the original codes are available here:
+Some of the algorithms has been adapted to MEKA by means of a wrapper, their original source codes are available here:

 * MLeNN: http://simidat.ujaen.es/papers/mlenn